-NJNG has two citygate supply agreements with Energy Services.
-NJNG and Energy Services have an agreement where NJNG releases 7,150 Dths/day of TETCO capacity, 2,200 Dths/day of Eastern Gas Transmission and Storage, Inc. capacity, 10,728 Dths/day of Tennessee Gas Pipeline capacity and 1.6 million Dths of Stagecoach Pipeline & Storage Company LLC storage capacity to Energy Services through March 31, 2022.
-NJNG can call upon a supply of up to 14,300 Dths/day delivered to NJNG's TETCO citygate through March 31, 2022.
+NJNG has one AMA with Energy Services.
+NJNG and Energy Services have an agreement where NJNG releases 7,150 Dths/day of TETCO capacity, 2,200 Dths/day of Eastern Gas Transmission and Storage, Inc. capacity, 10,728 Dths/day of Tennessee Gas Pipeline capacity and 1.6 million Dths of Stagecoach Pipeline & Storage Company LLC storage capacity to Energy Services through March 31, 2023.
+NJNG can call upon a supply of up to 14,300 Dths/day delivered to NJNG's TETCO citygate through March 31, 2023.
 Energy Services manages the storage inventory and NJNG can call on that storage supply as needed at NJNG's Tennessee citygate or storage point.